 Consultations are critical to assess and provide departmental resources.
-As early as possible, please contact CatDS for help brainstorming and planning your project(s).
+As early as possible, please contact RDS for help brainstorming and planning your project(s).
 Advance planning allows us to discuss needs and solutions, and to calculate investments.

-CatDS is available to provide resource description services for special projects, including digitization projects.
+RDS is available to provide resource description services for special projects, including digitization projects.

 Cataloging Tier I